 The Gerberian Shepsky can fall into a distinct blend of either the two breeds, in both size and weight.

 The German shepherd husky inherits a thick, furry coat from both parents.
-Their coat can either be dense and soft, or long and short to protect the canines from colder climates.
+Their coat can either be dense and soft or long and short, protecting the canines from colder climates.

 Several German shepherd huskies appear darker in color, and that is because darker shades dominate over lighter undertones.
 Light color coated dogs of this breed come from parents that are either white or a more luminous color.